Type system: Fundamentals

 Formally, type theory studies type systems.
 A programming language must have the opportunity to type check using the type system whether at compile time or runtime, manually annotated or automatically inferred.
 As Mark Manasse concisely put it:

 Assigning a data type, termed typing, gives meaning to a sequence of bits such as a value in memory or some object such as a variable.
 The hardware of a general purpose computer is unable to discriminate between for example a memory address and an instruction code, or between a character, an integer, or a floating-point number, because it makes no intrinsic distinction between any of the possible values that a sequence of bits might mean.
 Associating a sequence of bits with a type conveys that meaning to the programmable hardware to form a symbolic system composed of that hardware and some program.

 A program associates each value with at least one specific type, but it also can occur that one value is associated with many subtypes.
 Other entities, such as objects, modules, communication channels, and dependencies can become associated with a type.
 Even a type can become associated with a type.
 An implementation of a type system could in theory associate identifications called data type (a type of a value), class (a type of an object), and kind (a type of a type, or metatype).
 These are the abstractions that typing can go through, on a hierarchy of levels contained in a system.

 When a programming language evolves a more elaborate type system, it gains a more finely grained rule set than basic type checking, but this comes at a price when the type inferences (and other properties) become undecidable, and when more attention must be paid by the programmer to annotate code or to consider computer-related operations and functioning.
 It is challenging to find a sufficiently expressive type system that satisfies all programming practices in a type safe manner.

 A programming language compiler can also implement a dependent type or an effect system, which enables even more program specifications to be verified by a type checker.
 Beyond simple value-type pairs, a virtual "region" of code is associated with an "effect" component describing what is being done with what, and enabling for example to "throw" an error report.
 Thus the symbolic system may be a type and effect system, which endows it with more safety checking than type checking alone.

-Whether automated by the compiler or specified by a programmer, a type system makes program behavior illegal if outside the type-system rules.
+Whether automated by the compiler or specified by a programmer, a type system renders program behavior illegal if it falls outside the type-system rules.
 Advantages provided by programmer-specified type systems include: